 • Classification: E-bikes are considered bicycles under Icelandic law as long as the motor doesn't propel the bike when it's going over 25 km/h and the motor's maximum continuous rated power doesn't exceed 250 watts.
 E-bikes exceeding these limits are classified as mopeds and require a license and insurance to operate.

-• Equipment: All bikes, including e-bikes, should be equipped with a bell or horn.
+• Equipment: All e-bikes, should be equipped with a bell or horn.
 Additionally, they must have a white or yellow light on the front, and a red light and reflector on the back for riding in the dark or in poor visibility conditions.

 • Sidewalks and Pedestrian Paths: Cycling, including e-biking, is prohibited on sidewalks and pedestrian paths, unless signage permits it.